raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-6. Copy the photos: Select the images you want.
+6. Copy the images: Select the images you want.
 Copy them (right-click > Copy, Ctrl+C, or Cmd+C).
 Paste them into a folder on your computer where you can find them easily (e.g. Desktop, Documents, or Downloads).
 --- /task ---

 --- /collapse ---